 At Griffin Pond Animal Shelter, we understand that your pet is a beloved member of your family.
 Euthanasia requests are compassionately reviewed on an individual basis.

-Griffin Pond Animal Shelter does not have a veterinary clinic available to the public.
-We provide care only for the animals in the shelter.
+No. Griffin Pond Animal Shelter does not have a veterinary clinic.

-We have no time limit for how long an animal can stay at our shelter.
-As long as an animal remains in good health and a sound temperament, we will keep a pet until it is adopted.
+There are no time limits for the animals entrusted to our care.
+As long as an animal remains in good health and a sound temperament, we will continue to care for the pet until they are adopted.

 Griffin Pond Animal Shelter currently cares for approximately 250-300 animals each and every day.